petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 Staying loosely, or non-coupled and reproducible is more important than not repeating code.

+In _Best Practices for Scientific Computing_, Wilson et al. cite "don't repeat yourself (or others)" (DRY) as an important rule.
+This is good advice, but it's important not to apply it as your primary code quality objective.
+Adhering to DRY too strictly can result in excessive external dependencies and make reproducibility harder, since theses external dependencies need to be properly tracked and setup.

+I would prioritize a working pipeline first.
+If it involves some duplicated code, that's okay.
+Coincidentally, later in the same article they say "optimize software only after it works correctly," which can also be taken to mean optimization to adhere to DRY.
+I have been guilty of this in the past, and it produces unnecessary complexity.

+For example,
+imagine we have to process two datasets, A and B, and they are similar, but not identical.
+We could start with the assumption that we want one script that can adapt to both, but that's generally a bad idea.
+Write two scripts, copy/pasting if necessary, and get them to work properly in way you can confirm automatically, e.g., that the pipeline produces identical artifacts.
+Then you can refactor out duplication if necessary.
+However,
+it's generally a good rule of thumb to wait until you've repeated something at least 3 times to refactor into its own thing.

+Keep in mind that having script A, script B, and shared module C will mean we have to jump into module C in order to understand the scripts.
+This could reduce readability if not done properly.

+Any any case, prioritize a working pipeline over "clean code."

 ## A real world example

 Toy projects are one thing,